cmaeder/rcl2000/README.md

 statement.
 However, it does not make sense to put a junior and senior role into one conflict set, because this would imply that only the junior role could be authorized.
-If the senior role is authorized then the junior role is authorized implicitely yielding the unintended conflict.
+If the senior role is authorized then the junior role is authorized implicitly yielding the unintended conflict.
 In fact no roles with common senior roles should be put into conflict sets!
 Singleton (or even empty) conflict sets as elements of `CR` also do not make sense as for these sets the intersection will